 This article explains how to use BarTender with Windows Remote Desktop Services (RDS) and Citrix XenApp.
-It discusses printing and licensing issues in these two environments for each of the BarTender editions.
+It discusses printing and licensing challenges in these two environments for each of the BarTender editions.

 For more information on using BarTender with remote desktop services and Citrix Xenapp, refer to the Citrix and Remote Desktop section of this white paper.